PacoMax/Microbiota_V4/README.md

    ### clean_and_merge.sh

-This script prepare squences to be processed by V4 single end dada2 pipeline
+This script prepares squences to be processed by V4 single end dada2 pipeline

 To run this program it's necesary to install these programs: